-5.4.3 Description and Summary of Recommended FMPs
+Description and Summary of Recommended Flood Management Projects

-Due to the level of detail required for consideration as an FMP, only seven (7) out of 33 potentially feasible FMPs were determined to have enough details available for evaluation and potential recommendation for inclusion in the Regional Flood Plan.
-Based on the FMP evaluation described in Section 5.4.2, the RFPG has determined that seven (7) FMPs comply with all the TWDB requirements and recommended them for inclusion in the Regional Flood Plan.
-The remaining 26 potential FMPs may still be considered for recommendation as part of the Draft RFP when data becomes available.
+Due to the level of detail required for consideration as an FMP, only seven out of 33 potentially feasible FMPs were determined to have enough details available for evaluation and potential recommendation for inclusion in the regional flood plan.
+Based on the FMP evaluation described in previously, the Trinity RFPG has determined that seven FMPs comply with all the TWDB requirements and recommended them for inclusion in the regional flood plan.
+The remaining 26 potential FMPs may still be considered for recommendation as part of the draft regional flood plan when data becomes available.

-The RFPG recommendations also considered the Level of Service (LOS) and Benefit/Cost Ratio (BCR) of each FMP as discretionary evaluation criteria.
+The Trinity RFPG recommendations also considered the LOS and BCR of each FMP as discretionary evaluation criteria.
 Some FMPs do not provide a 100-year LOS and/or their BCR is less than one.

 - Physical, environmental, or other constraints may impact the ability of a recommended FMP regarding the LOS to which it can provide.
-The RFPG considered these results and determined that recommending these FMPs would still be consistent with the overarching goal of the Regional Flood Plan, which is "to protect against the loss of life and property", even if that protection can only be provided against smaller magnitude storm events. - The costs and benefits of the FMPs are developed at a high level or regional scale.
-A Sponsor will need to refine the BCR according to the funding program BCA requirements if and when the Sponsor decides to pursue funding to move forward with the implementation of an FMP.
+The Trinity RFPG considered these results and determined that recommending these FMPs would still be consistent with the overarching goal of the regional flood plan, which is "to protect against the loss of life and property" (TWDB, 2021), even if that protection can only be provided against smaller magnitude storm events. - The costs and benefits of the FMPs are developed at a high level or regional scale.
+A sponsor will need to refine the BCR according to the funding program BCA requirements if and when the sponsor decides to pursue funding to move forward with the implementation of an FMP.
 Every funding program has its own BCA tool that is required for its specific funding application.
-Therefore, the RFPG considered potential non-quantifiable secondary benefits, such as improving water quality, expanding recreational opportunities, and improvements in community livability, as a justification for recommending FMPs with BCRs less than 1.
+Therefore, the Trinity RFPG considered potential non-quantifiable secondary benefits, such as improving water quality, expanding recreational opportunities, and improvements in community livability, as a justification for recommending FMPs with BCRs less than one.

-A summary of the recommended FMPs for inclusion in the Regional Flood Plan is presented in Table 5.3.
+A summary of the recommended FMPs for inclusion in the regional flood plan is presented in Table 5.3.
 These projects are primarily located within the Upper Basin area, and they represent a combined total construction cost of nearly \$176 million.
-Supporting technical data for each FMP, including their flood risk reduction benefits, is included as Table 16 in Appendix 5.1.
-A map of project areas for the recommended FMPs is provided as Figure 5.5.
-A one-page report summary for each recommended FMP is included in Appendix 5.2.
-Additionally, Appendix 5.4 provides a detailed breakdown of the estimated planning level costs for each FMP following the TWDB Technical Guidelines.
+Supporting technical data for each FMP, including their flood risk reduction benefits, is included as TWDB-Required Table 16 in Appendix A. A map of project areas for the recommended FMPs is provided as Figure 5.5.
+A one-page report summary for each recommended FMP is included in Appendix F. Additionally, Appendix G provides a detailed breakdown of the estimated planning level costs for each FMP following the TWDB Technical Guidelines.

-Table 5.3: Summary of Recommended FMPs
+Table 5.3: Summary of Recommended Flood Management Projects